Growing up in Richmond, I always flocked toward the coast because there were so many cool things to do in Virginia Beach

 Visit the Virginia Museum of Contemporary Art

-For art enthusiasts and especially lovers of contemporary art, Virginia Beach offers the great opportunity to check out the wonderful collection at the Virginia Museum of Contemporary Art.
+For art enthusiasts and especially lovers of contemporary art, Virginia Beach offers a great opportunity to check out the wonderful collection at the Virginia Museum of Contemporary Art.

 Each year, over 1,500 artists’ work is put on display at the Virginia Museum of Contemporary Art.
 One of the most fascinating and well-known works on display is Dale Chihuly’s chandelier, a 16-foot glass artwork.

 And if you are visiting Virginia Beach in October, you can see the Boardwalk Art Show that takes place on the VB Oceanfront.

 Address: 2200 Parks Ave, Virginia Beach, VA 23451

 Visit the Lynnhaven House on Wishart Road

-Go back in time while visiting the Lynnhaven House that was built in 1725 and has remained relatively unchanged.
+Go back in time while visiting the Lynnhaven House which was built in 1725 and has remained relatively unchanged.
 It is one of the best-preserved homes in the United States.

 You can join a tour where you will be dressed as an 18th-century person and professional guides will show you how people lived during that era.